SatTvInfo APIsattvinfo.net ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-What does `get_satellite_channels` return beyond just a channel list?+
+What does `get_satellite_channels` return beyond basic frequency data?+